 Jon Burklund (director/performer) is a Brooklyn based theater artist born in New Jersey.
 Apart from his work with BBG, Jon has collaborated as a performer with John Jesurun, Mina Nishimura, Sogmush Collective, Nick Brooke, Jenny Rohn, Abi Basch, Joe Fenner and Claudia Schnurer.
-Jon has assistant directed at La Mama and The Cherry Lane Theater.
+Jon does video work with his company ZANNI Productions.
 Jon holds a BA from Bennington College, and has trained at Accademia dell’ Arte in Arezzo, Italy.

 Anastasia Clarke (sound design/collaborator) is a Brooklyn based music and sound artist.
 She has designed sound with BOOM BAT GESTURE for nearly two years, performing onstage/soundperson hybrid roles in Cthulhu's House of Z at HERE and Screen Eyed Baby Ice.
 She performs her own voice, guitar, and electronics-driven compositions as Silent Isle with percussionist Sandy Gordon, and occasional others.